Younger women now earn at least as much or more than men in 22 metro areas

 The Pew research signals progress, said Debra Lancaster, executive director of the Center for Women and Work at Rutgers University.
 But it also reinforces how life events affect women’s careers more than men’s.

 “You want to be paid what you’re worth and a fair wage in the industry that you’re in.
 I think there’s some encouraging news in here that men and women are finally in many places starting out their careers with the same wages,” Lancaster said.
-“But I don’t know if that would even impress my nieces, I think they expect that.”
+“But I don’t know if that would even impress my nieces; I think they expect that.”